 Meet the Team

-Our team consists of our Vicar, The Reverend Dr Gordon Giles, two Assistant Curates, Jackie Fish and Mo Lunn, and a first year student from Oakhill Theological College.
-In the group photo (left to right) they are: The Rev'd Jackie Fish, The Rev'd Dr Gordon Giles and The Rev'd Maureen (Mo) Lunn.
+Our team consists of our Vicar, The Reverend Dr Gordon Giles and Assistant Curate The Rev'd Mo Lunn.
+Our other Assistant Curate, the Rev'd Jackie Fish retired towards the end of 2019 after having served St Mary Magdalene for over 16 years.
+In the group photo they are (left to right): The Rev'd Jackie Fish, The Rev'd Dr Gordon Giles and The Rev'd Maureen (Mo) Lunn.

 Photos of Gordon's Collation and Induction can be found here.

-Photos of Jackie's Ordination can be found here.
+Photos of Mo's Ordination at St Mary Magdalene can be found here.

-Photos of Mo's Ordination can be found here.
+Photos of Jackie's Ordination at St Mary Magdalene can be found here.

 The Reverend Dr Gordon Giles ~ Vicar